knobs-dials/latexcolor/README.md

 ```

-## sorry state
+## proof of concept

+I made this just to see whether it would be worth doing,
-I'm putting it here mainly in case other people have a use for it.
+and am putting it here in case other people have a use for it.

-At the time, I wrote this just to see whether it would be worth doing.

-Sure it works, but it has been restructured a few times, so some codepaths are obscure and/or wrong, the matching is certainly incomplete, and the responsibility of splitting between messages may need to be clearer.
+While it works, it has been restructured a few times, so some codepaths are obscure and/or wrong,
+the matching is certainly incomplete, and the responsibility of splitting between messages may need to be clearer.
+It was also written a decade ago so needs to be told about some new common messages.

 I'm saying that you would _not_ want to adopt this into other software as-is, you would probably just use it for inspiration for better code.

-It was also written a decade ago so needs to be told about some new common messages.

 ##Use